-A retired health inspector (1925-2019), once told me he saw Eddie Gilbert bowl Bradman out for a ‘duck’.
+A retired health inspector (1925-2019), once told me he and his dad saw Eddie Gilbert bowl Bradman out for a ‘duck’.
 He may have been referring to a Sheffield Shield match in 1931.
 He said Gilbert bowled a ‘lethal’ ball, a beamer that nearly hit Bradman on the full.
 I think this photo below may be depicting that same ball, although commentary suggests otherwise.

 The ‘Don’, clearly rattled, was bowled out by Gilbert a few balls later.